noiseprotocol/noise_spec/noise.md

 ## 18.3.
 Pattern derivation rules

-The following rules are used to derive the one-way, fundamental, and deferred handshake patterns.
+The following rules were used to derive the one-way, fundamental, and deferred handshake patterns.

 First, populate the pre-message contents as defined by the pattern name.